 Self educated as a software architect and designer, Yosef established a technology startup, which he lead until its acquisition by GoDaddy in 2014.
 He continued in the technology sector with a number of other enterprises until in 2018.
 But then, the answer he'd been looking for struck his inspiration, and in a 180° about-face, he returned his primary focus to the acoustic bass guitar and began preparing himself technically and musically for a debut release - bursting with years of previously unexpressed creativity.

-In October 2018 Yosef Gutman set out on a journey to record nigunim (Hassidic melodies) but to be challenged to stretch the boundaries of the tradition but playfully exploring and expressing his search through the pure melodies.
-Collaborating with Yagel Haroush and Itamar Doari in an imaginative recording project, Yosef Gutman began to expand point of expression and include Middle Eastern exuberance in his debut work, Chabad Al Hazman.
+In October 2019, Yosef set about a mission to record nigunim (Hassidic melodies) while creating the opportunity to stretch the boundaries of the tradition.
+His arrangements playfully explored, expressed, and transcended this search through the pure melodies.
+Collaborating with Yagel Haroush and Itamar Doari in an imaginative recording project, Yosef began to expand points of expression and to include Middle Eastern exuberance in his debut work Chabad Al Hazman.listen/purchase

 Since embarking on his debut, Yosef Gutman Levitt has recorded seven albums.
 He plays a 5-string acoustic bass guitar designed by Harvey Citron and Steve Swallow.
 He lives in Jerusalem with his wife and eight children.
 His time is spent building and developing local communities, immersing in his music, and nurturing his family.